anjackson/anjackson.github.io/content/blog/2024-11-27-updating-the-data-on-british-library-funding.md

 ## Updates

 * 2024-11-28: I added[ a comment to link to this post from the original 2017 analysis](https://blog.dshr.org/2017/08/preservation-is-not-technical-problem.html?showComment=1732749829332#c3303344560660499971), and DSHR responded to say that he has a fresh take in the works.
 I'm looking forward to seeing what he says.
+* 2024-11-29: Based on DSHR's comments, I decided to go back and [separate out the different sources of income, so the trends are a bit clearer](/2024/11/29/british-library-funding-breakdown-trends/).